PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/start-with-ai.md

 When using 'Start with AI'', you are not given the option to select one of the [University themes](https://vle-support.york.ac.uk/other-tools/mentimeter/create-presentation/#slide-theme).
 These must be selected from 'Design - themes' once the presentation has been created.

 Images built using 'Start with AI' do not have alt-text, so you will need to add this when sharing your slides before or after a live presentation.
-If you change to an alternative image from the Mentimeter image library, this will come with alt-text as normal.
+If you replace an image with an alternative from the Mentimeter image library, this will include alt-text as normal.